This page serves as a guide to homeowners on the mandatory checks they are required to conduct if they wish to rent out

 If the homeowner is found guilty of recklessly (i.e. failing to carry out all three due diligence checks or carrying out only one of these checks) or knowingly harbouring overstayers and/or illegal immigrants, he may be sentenced to imprisonment of not less than six months and not more than two years AND a fine not exceeding S$6,000.

-If a homeowner is found guilty of negligently (i.e. carrying out only two of the three due diligence checks) harbouring overstayers and/or illegal immigrants, he may be liable to a fine not exceeding S$6,000 OR to imprisonment for a term not exceeding 12 months OR to both.
+If the homeowner is found guilty of negligently (i.e. carrying out only two of the three due diligence checks) harbouring overstayers and/or illegal immigrants, he may be sentenced to imprisonment for a term not exceeding 12 months OR a fine not exceeding S$6,000 OR to both.

 If you have information on immigration offenders, you may call ICA on the toll-free hotline 1800-391 6150.